nlpathak/Scriptor/README.md

 docker-compose exec backend python3 scripts/import_data_into_elasticsearch.py
 ```

+The app will be accessible at [http://localhost:3000](http://localhost:3000).
+The backend database will be accessible at [http://localhost:5000](http://localhost:5000).

 To stop running the application (but retain the database), enter the following:
 ```shell
 docker-compose down